GameAnalytics/GA-SDK-GODOT/README.md

 ### Windows, Linux and MacOS

-No additional steps are necessary, the plugin can also be used directly in the editor
+No additional steps are necessary, the plugin can also be used directly from within the editor.

 ### iOS